FAQs

 • Projects

-See also our more detailed explanation of ROR’s scope and the criteria for inclusion and the Curator Evaluation Workflow that ROR curators use to determine whether to add a new organization to ROR.
+One of the primary criteria we use for evaluating whether an organization is in scope for ROR is whether the organization is used as a creator’s affiliation or acknowledged as a funder in published research.
+See also our scope and the criteria for inclusion and the Curator Evaluation Workflow that ROR curators use to determine whether to add a new organization to ROR.

 Does ROR support relationships and hierarchies?